 As best practice, we recommend that employers ask those who have ILR endorsed into an expired passport to make a No Time Limit application in order to transfer the vignette onto a BRP.

 This would then enable the individual to clearly demonstrate to their employer, in a manner specified in List A, that they have the right to work in the UK and would enable the employer to maintain a statutory excuse.

 Notwithstanding the changes outlined above, employers should be aware that holders of expired passports containing ILR vignettes generally retain the right to work in the UK.
 It is therefore important to exercise caution before terminating employment due to the failure by an employee to produce evidence specified by the Home Office.
 The dilemmas faced in this regard by employers were clearly highlighted in the relatively recent case of Baker v Abellio.

-If you require legal advice on how best to ensure that your organisation is protected from illegal working sanctions, please contact us.
+If you require legal advice on this specific issue, or you would like guidance or a health check to ensure that your organisation is protected from illegal working sanctions, please contact us.